Gasoline direct injection: Homogeneous charge mode

-In the homogeneous charge mode, the engine operates on a homogeneous air/fuel mixture ($\lambda = 1$), meaning, that there is an (almost) perfect mixture of fuel and air in the cylinder.
-The fuel is injected at the very beginning of the intake stroke in order to give injected fuel the most time to mix with the air, so that a homogeneous air/fuel mixture is formed.
-This mode allows using a conventional three-way catalyst for exhaust gas treatment.
+In the homogeneous charge mode, the engine operates on a homogeneous air–fuel mixture ($\lambda = 1$), meaning that there is an (almost) perfect mixture of fuel and air in the cylinder.
+The fuel is injected at the very beginning of the intake stroke to give it the maximum time to mix with the air, so that a homogeneous mixture is formed.
+This mode allows use of a conventional three-way catalyst for exhaust gas treatment.

-Compared with manifold injection, the fuel efficiency is only very slightly increased, but the specific power output is better, which is why the homogeneous mode is useful for so-called engine downsizing.
-Most direct-injected passenger car gasoline engines use the homogeneous charge mode.
+Compared with manifold injection, fuel efficiency is only slightly increased, but the specific power output is better, which is why homogeneous mode is useful for engine downsizing.
+Most direct-injected passenger car gasoline engines use homogeneous charge mode.

 Stratified charge mode

-The stratified charge mode creates a small zone of fuel/air mixture around the spark plug, which is surrounded by air in the rest of the cylinder.
-This results in less fuel being injected into the cylinder, leading to very high overall air-fuel ratios of $\lambda > 8$, with mean air-fuel ratios of $\lambda = 3...5$ at medium load, and $\lambda = 1$ at full load.
+In stratified charge mode, a small zone of fuel–air mixture is created around the spark plug, surrounded by air in the rest of the cylinder.
+This means less fuel is injected into the cylinder overall, leading to very high air–fuel ratios of $\lambda > 8$, with mean air–fuel ratios of $\lambda = 3...5$ at medium load, and $\lambda = 1$ at full load.
 Ideally, the throttle valve remains open as much as possible to avoid throttling losses.
-The torque is then set solely by means of quality torque controlling, meaning that only the amount of injected fuel, but not the amount of intake air is manipulated in order to set the engine's torque.
-Stratified charge mode also keeps the flame away from the cylinder walls, reducing the thermal losses.
+Torque is then controlled solely by changing the amount of injected fuel (quality torque control), rather than varying the amount of intake air.
+Stratified charge mode also keeps the flame away from the cylinder walls, reducing thermal losses.

-Since mixtures too lean cannot be ignited with a spark-plug (due to a lack of fuel), the charge needs to be stratified (e. g. a small zone of fuel/air mixture around the spark plug needs to be created).
-To achieve such a charge, a stratified charge engine injects the fuel during the latter stages of the compression stroke.
+Since mixtures that are too lean cannot be ignited with a spark plug (due to the lack of fuel), the charge must be stratified, i.e., a small zone of fuel–air mixture must be created around the spark plug.
+To achieve this, a stratified charge engine injects fuel during the later stages of the compression stroke.
 A "swirl cavity" in the top of the piston is often used to direct the fuel into the zone surrounding the spark plug.
 This technique enables the use of ultra-lean mixtures that would be impossible with carburetors or conventional manifold fuel injection.

-The stratified charge mode (also called "ultra lean-burn" mode) is used at low loads, in order to reduce fuel consumption and exhaust emissions.
-However, the stratified charge mode is disabled for higher loads, with the engine switching to the homogeneous mode with a stoichiometric air-fuel ratio of $\lambda = 1$ for moderate loads and a richer air-fuel ratio at higher loads.
+Stratified charge mode (also called "ultra lean-burn" mode) is used at low loads to reduce fuel consumption and exhaust emissions.
+At higher loads, it is disabled, and the engine switches to homogeneous mode with a stoichiometric air–fuel ratio of $\lambda = 1$ at moderate loads, and a richer mixture at higher loads.